Ethics and Inclusion

 - Investing time and money in education in areas of anti-racism, anti-sexism, anti-oppression, cultural appropriation, trauma-awareness, inclusion, equity and diversity.

 - Staying open to being corrected when I get it wrong and stepping out of denial and defensiveness so I can hear what I’m being told.

-- Honouring the lived experiences of all those I come across and believing people when they share their encounters of prejudice, exclusion and marginalisation.
+- Honouring the lived experiences of all those I come across and believing people when they share their encounters of prejudice, oppression, trauma, exclusion and marginalisation.

 - Speaking out and standing up against injustices, even when my voice shakes.

-- Serving in a way that does the least amount of harm.
+- Working and living in a way that endeavors to do the least amount of harm.